pkg.root.io/maven/. You declare the versions you know, and the plugin handles the rest—no changes to your dependency declarations required.

 - Checks the local cache (

-.gradle/rootio-cache/) for a valid entry - If cache miss, queries Root.io API (
+.gradle/rootio-cache/) for a valid entry (keyed on coords + ignore list) - If cache miss, queries Root.io API (

-/v3/analyze/maven) for patches - Substitutes the dependency coordinates if a patch is available
+/v3/analyze/maven) with the dependency and the ignore list - Substitutes the dependency coordinates if a patch is available

 - Logs the patching decision